ga-curriculum/fundamentals-of-algorithms-and-pseudocode/big-o-notation/README.md

                 PRINT ("Duplicate found:", array[i])
 ```

-### 6. O\(n^3\) - Cubic time complexity
+### 6. O\(n^3\) - Cubic complexity
-An algorithm is said to possess cubic time complexity if the runtime grows cubically, often due to three nested loops.
+An algorithm is said to possess cubic time (or space) complexity if the number of steps executed (or the amount of space consumed) grows cubically, often due to three levels of nested loops.
 #### **Pseudocode example**: Calculating the sum of all possible triplets of elements in the array.
 ```plaintext
 FUNCTION calculateTripletSum(array):